vsevolod/seo_noindex/README.md

 # SeoNoindex

-Add noindex tag for disallowed paths in robots.txt file
+Add noindex tag in head for disallowed paths from robots.txt file

 ## Installation